oracle/rewrite-recipes/rewrite-weblogic/docs/procedures/upgrade-141200.md

 ## Run using Maven with the `<plugin>` in the `pom.xml` file

 1. Add the plug-in to your `pom.xml` file and activate the recipes.
-The following example illustrates the Upgrade to WebLogic 14.1.2 and Migrate to Java 21 recipes.
+The following example illustrates the Upgrade to WebLogic 14.1.2 and Upgrade to Java 21 recipes.

 ```
     <plugin>